 This collection describes a microcosm that is at once uncanny and familiar, weird and ordinary, comedic and horrific.
 Wilson puts the human condition on trial and challenges us to view theatrics in a different light.

-Read an exerpt from the book, Primacy, in issue 58 of The Cafe Irreal.
+Read Primacy in issue 58 of The Cafe Irreal.

 "Wilson is the Loki of modern American letters, the spiritual love child of Rosa Luxemburg and Groucho Marx, taking the piss out of readers through a glorious embrace of the absurd." —SAN DIEGO BOOK REVIEW